MobileSal: Extremely Efficient RGB-D Salient Object Detection: Methodology

 where and $\otimes$ is the element-wise multiplication operator.
-Meanwhile, we apply a global average pooling (GAP) layer to $\mathcal{C}_5$ to get a feature vector, followed by two fully-connected layers to compute the RGB attention vector $\mathbf{v}$, which can be formulated as
+Meanwhile, we apply a global average pooling (GAP) layer to $\mathcal{C}_5$ to get a feature vector, followed by two fully-connected layers to compute the RGB attention vector $\mathbf{v}$, like

 in which ${\rm FC}$ and ${\rm ReLU}$ denote fully-connected and ReLU layers, respectively.
 The number of output channels of ${\rm FC}_1$ and ${\rm FC}_2$ is the same as the input. $\sigma$ indicates the standard sigmoid function.
 With $\mathcal{T}$ and $\mathbf{v}$ computed, the multiplication of $\mathbf{v}$, $\mathcal{T}$, and $\mathcal{D}_5$ are fed into an IRB, like